tgve/tgver/README.md

 # tgver

 This is the R package for TGVE front end `npm` package `tgve`.
-The R package is developed to: 1. do interactive geospatial analysis and visualization fast 2. use R’s echo-system to drive (1) 3. facilitate application deployment for production
+The R package is developed to: (1) do interactive geospatial analysis and visualization fast.
+(2) use R’s echo-system to drive (1) and (3) facilitate web application deployment for production.

 ## Install